Annual Apple Fest celebration to return

 LA CRESCENT, Minn.
-(WXOW)- Apple Fest is set to return to La Crescent this weekend, after being canceled last year due to the pandemic.
+(WXOW)- Apple Fest is set to return to La Crescent, after being canceled last year due to the pandemic.

 In addition, attendees can also enjoy the fest's carnival, grand parade, and even take part in a scenic 5K walk.
 Apple Fest president Meghan Schossow stated that as of right now, there will be no capacity restrictions at the festivities.